mygamelife/SWD-for-ARM-Cortex-M4/README.md

 ```
 rake hw:flash
 ```
-This command is to build the source code from the path stated in 'coproj' and flash it into hardware using ST-LINK.
+This command is to build the source code from the path stated in `.coproj` and flash it into hardware using ST-LINK.
 This command relies on `ST-LINK_CLI.exe` program by default.
 The program can be obtained from [here](http://www.st.com/web/en/catalog/tools/PF258168).
 You need to include the path to that program into the system path, so that the build system is able to invoke it.

-There is an another way of running this command by specified the 'coproj' name similar with 'probe:release'.
+There is an another way of running this command by specified the `.coproj` name similar with 'probe:release'.
 ```
 rake hw:flash[Blinky02.coproj]
 ```